jerome-karabenli/Jerome-Karabenli/README.md

 # Jerome Karabenli - Welcome in my GitHub page

-I'm a junior JavaScript developper from Paris.
+I'm a JavaScript developper from Paris.

 I am doing a web dev training which prepares to be fullstack ..